daryl-sen/fluidnotebook/README.md

 # Fluidnotebook

+IMPORTANT UPDATE: This project has been deprecated.
+The domain has been repurposed for a private project.

 Fluid Notebook is an online notebook that's built to adapt to any device size and time of day.

 ![Homepage](https://github.com/daryl-sen/fluidnotebook/blob/master/demoImages/desktop.png?raw=true)